|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 After October 14, 1942, PT-59 was shared by Lt(jg) John M. "Jack" Searles and his crew from Squadron 3 (MTBS 3), because their assigned vessel PT-60 damaged, forcing them to share PT-59 with each crew out on patrols during alternating nights.

-During the night of December 7-8, 1942, eight PT Boats attacked eight Japanese destroyers of the "Tokyo Express" off Kokumbona and Cape Esperance while a four-boat division waited near Savo Island to act as a striking force.
+During the night of December 7, 1942–December 8, 1942, eight PT Boats attacked eight Japanese destroyers of the "Tokyo Express" off Kokumbona and Cape Esperance while a four-boat division waited near Savo Island to act as a striking force.
 After initial contact took place off Cape Esperance, the striking group of four boats closed to make a torpedo attack.
-In the ensuing running battle, the PTs weaved around the destroyers in a confused combat, that compelled the Japanese to withdraw northward without delivering their reinforcements.
-During the battle, PT-59 was hit by shell fire and suffered minor damage.
+In the ensuing running battle, the PT Boats weaved around the destroyers in a confused combat, that compelled the Japanese to withdraw northward without delivering their reinforcements.
+During the battle, PT-59 was hit by shell fire and sustained minor damage.

 During the night of December 9, 1942 under the command of Jack Searles with PT-44 patrolled three miles off Kamimbo Bay on Guadalcanal.
 Spotting a Japanese barge the pair opened fire.
 Next, lookouts aboard PT-59 spotted surfaced I-3.
 At 7:03am, PT-59 launched two torpedoes from 400 yards one of which hits the stern of the submarine.
 A geyser of water spouts high in the air, followed by a tremendous explosion.
 The second torpedo passed under PT-44.